nytlabs/streamtools/README.md

 useful stream processing patterns and the mechanism by which the patterns are combined together to create fully fledged systems.

+Patterns are implemented as *blocks* which can be connected together.
+Data, in the form of JSON objects, flow through connections and are operated on by blocks.

+Blocks fall roughly into one of four categories:
+* *source blocks* : these collect data from the world, e.g. by polling APIs, recieving sensor data, or reading a file.
+* *sink blocks* : these send data back out to the world, e.g. by querying an API, writing to a databse, or broadcasting on a websocket.
+* *transfer blocks* : these recieve messages, operate on them, and broadcast the result to any connected blocks.
+* *state blocks* : these recieve incoming messages and learn from them, maintaining a state.

 usage
 =====